What is Web Scraping & How to Scrape Data from a Website?

 1. Identify target websites

-Depending on your objective, the initial step in any scraping project involves identifying the specific web pages from which you intend to gather relevant information.
+Depending on your objective or your chosen scraping techniques, the initial step in any scraping project involves identifying the specific web pages from which you intend to gather relevant information.

 For a quick web scraping demonstration, let’s crawl and scrape this e-commerce website demo.
 To keep it simple, we’ll showcase the steps for Python, which you can download from the official website.
 Once you have it ready, open your computer’s terminal and install the required Python libraries for this project using pip: